jopemachine-arvis/arvis/README.md

 * If permission error occurs when you try to install extension by npm command, open your shell `as administrator`.

+* Currently `followSymlink` is turned off to avoid [performance issue](https://github.com/jopemachine/arvis/issues/2).
+After installing extension by npm, you need to reload Arvis to apply the extension

 ## 📓 What is Workflow, Plugin?

 * [What is Workflow?](./documents/workflow-intro.md)